-If there is any surplus in the annual accounts, the Board of Directors shall, in addition to paying all taxes and contributions in accordance with the law, first make up for the accumulated deficit and then set aside 10% as legal reserve and other special reserve required to be set aside or reversed in accordance with the law, and if there is any surplus, the Board of Directors shall prepare a proposal for distribution

-Note 2: Subject to change after shareholders' meeting resolution.
+If there is any surplus in the annual accounts, the Board of Directors shall, in addition to paying all taxes and contributions in accordance with the law, first make up for the accumulated deficit and then set aside 10% as legal reserve and other special reserve required to be set aside or reversed in accordance with the law, and if there is any surplus, the Board of Directors shall prepare a proposal for distribution to the shareholders' meeting for a resolution together with the accumulated undistributed earnings of previous years.
+If the appropriation of earnings is in the form of cash dividends, the Board of Directors is authorized to resolve and report to the shareholders' meeting.